jhinkey/liferay-docs/deployment/articles/05-upgrading-to-liferay-7-2/03-test-upgrading-a-liferay-backup-copy.markdown

 then return here.

 If the upgrade took too long, search the upgrade log to identify more unused objects.
-Then start back at Step 1 with a fresh copy of the production database.
+Then restart these steps with a fresh copy of the production database.

-## Step 9: Test the upgraded portal and resolve any issues
+## Step 9: Test the Upgraded Portal and Resolve Any Issues

 Test this upgraded @product-ver@ instance and resolve any issues.
-If you can't resolve an issue, start back at Step 1 with a fresh copy of the production database.
+If you can't resolve an issue, restart these steps with a fresh copy of the production database.

 ## Checkpoint: You've pruned and upgraded a production database copy